4e6f626f6479/Avorion-Server-Assistant/README.md

 If you run the server over the GUI this script won't work.

+## Download
+The .ahk is the "executable" so just Download the Repository

 ## Installation
 The script requires Autohotkey v2. -> https://www.autohotkey.com/v2/

-The script needs to be placed in the avorion server folder (C:\steamcmd\steamapps\common\AvorionServer) or whereever that is for you
+The "Anti_hang_v2.ahk" file needs to be placed in the avorion server folder (C:\steamcmd\steamapps\common\AvorionServer) or whereever that is for you

 The script works off of the myserver.bat that you modified for your server - Open the "Anti_hang_v2.ahk" file with a text editor.
 In the USER AREA, change the <avorion_server.bat> to whatever you named yours